anchore/anchore-charts/README.md

 ## Contributing

-We welcome contributions to the anchore Helm charts repository.
+We welcome contributions to the Anchore Helm charts repository.
 If you have a chart change that you would like to share, please submit a pull request with your change and any relevant documentation.

 All commits must be signed with the DCO as defined in [CONTRIBUTING](./CONTRIBUTING.rst).
 In git this can be done using the '-s' flag on commit.